gcallah/hambone/chaps/chap1.md

 "What going on between you and Hampton?"

-"Daddy, he tell me he really wanna be with me, and not, you know, just get some."
+"Daddy, he tell me he really wanna be with me, and not, you know..."

 "And you believe him?"